asset-pipe/asset-pipe-client/README.md

 Supported arguments are:

--   `options.buildServerUri` - Required URI to the
+-   `options.server` - Required URI to the
     [asset-pipe-build-server][asset-pipe-build-server]
 -   `options.serverId` - An optional unique name to identify the deployed server (required for runtime optimistic bundling)